Deadline Analysis, Lien Filing, Notice Preparation, and Foreclosure Enforcement

 Filing and Recording Your Mechanic Lien

-For a detailed walkthrough, see our step-by-step guide to filing a mechanic lien in Illinois.
+For a detailed step-by-step walkthrough, see our guide on how to file a mechanic lien in Illinois.

 Enforcing Your Lien Through Foreclosure